Fitoussi/geo-my-wp/readme.txt

 == Changelog ==

+= 3.2.0.1 =

+* Note that version 3.2 was a major release.
+If you are updating from an earlier version, then backing up your site and/or testing this version on a staging enviroment first is recomended.
+See the changelog of version 3.2 for more details before updating.

+* Fix: link to API testing page.
+* Fix: post featured image doesn't work properly.
+* Fix: use gmw_trigger_error() function does not show the file name and line number of the actualy error.
+* Fix: fatal error caused by misspelled function name.
+* Fix: GEO my WP won't check for new updates.
+Wrong DB option was being used to check if the updater is enabled.
+* Filter: filter to exclude specific extensions from GEO my WP Extensions page.
+* Enhancement: WordPress coding standards.

 = 3.2 =

 * Version 3.2 is a major release.
 Backing up your site and/or testing this version on a staging enviroment first is recomended.
+Please see [GEO my WP 3.2](https://geomywp.com/geo-my-wp-3-2/) for more details.

 * Version 3.1 was a major release.
 Read this post [GEO my WP 3.1](https://geomywp.com/geo-my-wp-3-1/) before updating.